 grml-debootstrap --target /dev/sda1 --grub /dev/sda

-Install default Debian release (buster) on /dev/sda1 and install bootmanager GRUB in MBR (master boot record) of /dev/sda.
+Install default Debian release (trixie) on /dev/sda1 and install bootmanager GRUB in MBR (master boot record) of /dev/sda.

-Install Debian release stretch on /dev/sda1 and install bootmanager GRUB in MBR (master boot record) of /dev/sda.
+Install Debian release buster on /dev/sda1 and install bootmanager GRUB in MBR (master boot record) of /dev/sda.
 Set hostname to debian01 and password for user root to changeme.

 grml-debootstrap --target /dev/sda6 --grub /dev/sda --release sid